Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 Plugin Files:

+1. SATB Readme file is the SATB plugin file instructions.

-1. SATB file is the whole plugin.
+2. SATB file is the whole plugin.

+3. SATB Info file is the user info part of the plugin.

+4. SATB Info Component X file is the SATB user info component X.

-2. SATB Config file is the user configuration part of the plugin.
+5. SATB Config file is the user configuration part of the plugin.

+6. SATB Config Component X file is the SATB user configuration component X.

-3. SATB Implementation file is the whole implementation part of the plugin.
+7. SATB Implementation file is the whole implementation part of the plugin.

-4. SATB Component X file is the SATB implementation component X.
+8. SATB Implementation Component X file is the SATB implementation component X.

 Tutorial Files: